 Two applications are required:

-    - Application to participate in the BA/MA (BS/MS) program should be filed by the end of the sophomore year;
+- Application to participate in the BA/MA (BS/MS) program can be found here.
+This application should be filed by the end of the sophomore year.

 - Application for graduate studies should be filed in the fall of the senior year.

 Here are instructions on how to full out a PDF Form electronically.